hytechclub/web-103/JsReview/README.md

 1. When all rounds are complete, present the sentences and drawings everyone did!

 ## Lecture: JavaScript Crash Course
 Present the [JavaScript Crash Course PowerPoint](JsCrashCourse.pptx).
 This is meant to be a very quick re-hash of everything covered in Web 102.
-Students may not fully remember everything during the lecture, but they will have a chance to apply the concepts during the code-along.
+Students may not fully remember everything during the lecture, but they will have a chance to apply the concepts during the [code-along](QuizCodeAlong.md).
+There is also a [cheat sheet](Web102CheatSheet.md) for them to reference. _Try not to spend too long on this part; it should mainly be used to jog their memory._

 ## Code-Along: Personal Quiz
 Walk through [the instructions](QuizCodeAlong.md) with the students to have them build a short quiz about themselves.